 Cupressus

 Further ahead, you will see an area with unique Cupressus.
-They are either unique by size, the way they look, or they have historical importance.
+They are either unique by size or how they look or have historical importance.
 Like the Cupressus that Ben Gurion planted in 1949.

 Relief of a Deer

 To your left, you will see a relief of a deer.
 Until recently, the creator of the deer statue was unknown.
-But following a random visit by Haim Alon, the sculptor’s son, we now know the name of the artist.
+But following a random visit by Haim Alon, the sculptor’s son, we now know the artist’s name.

 Zvi (Hirsch) Tverdezbo was born in 1915 in the town of Mezrit in Poland.
-Tveredzewo has been carving and sculpting in wood since childhood, and even won a scholarship to study at the Warsaw School of Art due to his skills.
-Later he also studied at the Art Academy in Krakow, and at the age of 21 already had his first exhibition.
+Tveredzewo has been carving and sculpting in wood since childhood and even won a scholarship to study at the Warsaw School of Art due to his skills.
+Later, he also studied at the Art Academy in Krakow, and at the age of 21, he already had his first exhibition.
 During World War II, while a soldier in the Polish army, Tveredzew was captured by the Russians, charged with a speedy trial for spying for the Germans, and exiled for 10 years of labor in a Siberian labor camp, followed by another 20 months of work in the Kamchatka mines.
-Throughout his imprisonment he engaged in painting and sculpture, carved figures of camp friends and crosses for Russian guards and even erected wooden monuments.
-After the end of the war, his case was re-examined and Tverdejo was released.
+Throughout his imprisonment, he engaged in painting and sculpture, carved figures of camp friends and crosses for Russian guards, and even erected wooden monuments.
+After the end of the war, his case was re-examined, and Tverdejo was released.
 In 1956, he fulfilled his dream of immigrating to Israel and settled in the Ein Hatchelet neighborhood of Netanya.
 He was also accompanied by his wife Hannah (Ania), who was also a prisoner in Kamchatka, and their eldest daughter Ella.

 In the first years in the country, Tabardzhabo was employed in road and agriculture.
 As part of this, apparently, he also worked in the Ilanot forest and sculpted the deer statue.
 He later worked as a sculpture teacher at the ORT Leibowitz School in Netanya.
-Throughout the years he continued the work of sculpture, especially in wood, characterized by his unique unique style in detail, and tireless stubbornness to put his art into practice, even though it imposed on him the daily difficulties of an artist.
-His sculptures were scattered throughout the Sharon and the Hefer Valley and from time to time he even exhibited them in small exhibitions.
-The subjects of the sculptures were varied: biblical figures, scenes from the history of Zionism, African figures, portraits from life in Netanya, nude figures and more.
+Throughout the years, he continued the work of sculpture, especially in wood, characterized by his unique style in detail and tireless stubbornness to put his art into practice, even though it imposed on him the artist’s daily difficulties.
+His sculptures were scattered throughout the Sharon and the Hefer Valley, and from time to time, he even exhibited them in small exhibitions.
+The sculptures’ subjects were varied: biblical figures, scenes from the history of Zionism, African figures, portraits from life in Netanya, nude figures, and more.
 Two of them even gained modest fame.
 The Knesset in Jerusalem, to look at Ben-Gurion, the other is an impressive head sculpture of President Kennedy, who after hardships even came to the White House in Washington.

 Source: KKL